 In many cases, standardized products may be marketed globally.
 But because of differences in cultures, they still require a different advertising appeal in different markets.

-For instance, Ford’s model advertising varies nation because of language and societal nuances.
+For instance, Ford’s model advertising varies by nation because of language and societal nuances.
 Ford advertises the affordability of its Escort in the United States, where the car is seen as entry level.
 But in India, Ford launched the Escort as a premium car

 Finally, many companies are using market segmentation strategies that ignore national boundaries i.e. business buyers or high-income consumers across the globe are often targeted in advertising, for example.
-Others are proposing newer global market segments defined “consumer cultures” related to share sets of consumption-related symbols i.e. convenience, youth, America, internationalism, and humanitarianism are examples.
+Others are proposing newer global market segments defined by “consumer cultures” related to share sets of consumption-related symbols i.e. convenience, youth, America, internationalism, and humanitarianism are examples.